Check out our new lower rates.

 The International Adoption Process

+With international adoption, there are issues that could affect your ability to adopt, even in the middle of the process.
 New international laws and relations between the United States and other countries have the potential to derail families who are in the middle of an adoption.
-The process varies by country but typically takes between 1.5 and 2.5 years.
+The process varies by country but typically takes between 1.5 and 6 years or longer.

 While you can find out about the child’s medical history, you likely won’t know anything about the family history.
 Once you adopt a child from abroad, you won’t have any contact with the birth family.